trailblazing/session_auto/README.md

 2.1 Session key maps
 =======================================
 The plugin already provides key maps for make a session.
-But is not necessary.
+But it's not necessary.

     noremap <unique> <Plug>SessionAuto :call <SID>make(g:log_address
         \ , g:is_windows, g:log_verbose)<CR>

-    You could define a map like this in your .vimrc or init.vim: map <leader>m <Plug>SessionAuto
+    You could define a map like this in your .vimrc or init.vim:

+    map <leader>m <Plug>SessionAuto

 3. Configurables